Best satellite TV providers in 2026

 - All DIRECTV plans include premium channels like HBO Max™, Paramount+ with Showtime, STARZ®, Cinemax® & EPIX® included for three months*

-- Fees: DIRECTV requires a two-year contract, with a higher monthly fee in year two.
-Other fees include a $7.00/mo. equipment fee (per receiver/device) and a deactivation fee plus a prorated charge of up to $480 if you leave
+- Fees: DIRECTV requires a two-year contract.
+Other fees include a $7.00/mo. equipment fee (per receiver/device) and a deactivation fee, plus a prorated charge of up to $480 if you leave

 DISH breakdown